Optimize Your CRE Strategy with 1031 Exchange

 Written by partner and broker Jay Lyons, SIOR, CCIM

-CONSTRUCTION: Brooks Resources and Taylor Development recently broke ground on the first phase of Shevlin Crossing, a two-building Class A office project in NorthWest Crossing, totaling approximately 45,054 SF.
-There are no other speculative office developments currently under construction.
+CONSTRUCTION: Shevlin Crossing, an approximately 45,054 SF two-building Class A office project in NorthWest Crossing, is under construction with the shell of the first building nearly complete.
+There are no other speculative office developments under construction.

 Bend Retail Market

-Compass Commercial surveyed over 4.58 million square feet of retail space across 261 buildings.
-During the quarter, 7,034 SF of negative absorption was recorded, resulting in the citywide vacancy rate to increase slightly from 3.51% in Q1 2022 to 3.63% in Q2 2022.
-There is now 166,473 SF of available retail space for lease.
+Compass Commercial surveyed over 4.60 million square feet of retail space across 266 buildings for the second quarter retail report of 2023.
+The Bend retail market experienced a slight uptick in overall vacancy in Q2 2023, with 7,487 SF of negative absorption, resulting in an increase in the citywide vacancy rate from 2.60% in Q1 2023 to 2.81% in Q2.
+There is now 129,297 SF of available retail space for lease in Bend.

-RENTS: Asking rental rates for Bend retail space range between $1.15 and $3.75/SF/Mo.
-NNN* with the highest rates associated with drive-thru sites and new construction.
+RENTS: The asking rental rates for Bend retail space continue to hold steady between $1.15 and $4.00/SF/Mo.
+NNN with the highest rates associated with drive-thru sites and new construction.

 Bend Industrial Market